 Examine your feelings and be truthful with yourself.
 You may realize that you have fallen into a lifestyle trap that is no longer serving you.

 Be open-minded about your retirement plans.
 Don’t be afraid to move your life in a different direction.
-Many if not all of your fears will dissolve when you embrace change.

 Perhaps you’ll find Susan David’s bestselling book helpful – Emotional Agility: Get Unstuck, Embrace Change, and Thrive in Work and Life.